 The Community FoodBank of New Jersey is the state’s largest anti-hunger and anti-poverty organization, is a member of Feeding America® and a founding allied program of the National Diaper Bank Network’s Alliance for Period Supplies (APS).
 Our Period Initiative provides period supplies to low-income, homeless and sheltered people across CFBNJ’s service area.

-Help us spread the word by getting your organization, members, colleagues, friends and family to post.
-If we all amplify the same messages, we can magnify our collective efforts for big visibility and bigger success!
+Period Poverty Awareness Week is May 22 – May 28, 2023.
+Help us spread the word by getting your organization, members, colleagues, friends and family to participate in our annual #GreatPeriodProductDrive.
+If we all amplify the same messages about period poverty on social media, we can magnify our collective efforts for big visibility and bigger success!

 $25 donated can provide a year’s worth of maxi pads for our neighbors in need.
 With its enormous purchasing power, CFBNJ can procure more pads per dollar than any individual alone.
 Some people in your community may want to skip the store and elect to help our neighbors in need through a virtual period product drive.